Medicaid

-In the United States, Medicaid is a program that provides health insurance for some people with limited income and resources.
+Medicaid is a government program in the United States that provides health insurance for adults and children with limited income and resources.
 The program is partially funded and primarily managed by state governments, which also have wide latitude in determining eligibility and benefits, but the federal government sets baseline standards for state Medicaid programs and provides a significant portion of their funding.
+States are not required to participate in the program, although all have since 1982.